koolskateguy89/Anime-Filler-Manager/README.md

 ## Introduction

+<sub><sup>
 This is for my IB CS IA

-<sub><sup>
-Currently sitting on 5101 lines & ~3593 loc (lines of code)
 </sup></sub>

 Anime Filler Manager is a Java application to search for anime from